Dr. Henri M. J. Boffin

-As he is very keen to share science with society, he has experience in journalism and editing, and in 2003, joined ESO as Astronomer and Press Officer, dealing with communication about all telescopes and projects of ESO.
+As he is very keen to share science with society, he has experience in journalism and editing (with a diploma from the Ecole Superieure de Journalisme de Lille), and in 2003, joined ESO as Astronomer and Press Officer, dealing with communication about all telescopes and projects of ESO.
 He was member of the steering committee of the very successful Venus Transit 2004 Programme and of the EIROforum Science on Stage festivals, and coordinator of the IYA 2009 Gigagalaxy Zoom project.
+He therefore also devised and gives a course on writing and communicating your science.

-2003-2010: Astronomer, Press Officer and Deputy Head of Public Affairs Department at ESO
+2003-2010: Astronomer, Press Officer and Deputy Head of Public Affairs Department at ESO, Garching

 1998-2003: Senior Astronomer at the Royal Observatory of Belgium